77EnderGuy77/warning-discord-bot/README.md

 - Persists data using SQLite via Sequelize models: `User`, `Warning` and `Mute`.
 - Slash command registration script for easy deployment.

-Commands such as `remove_warn` and `warn_list` are present in the codebase but are not yet implemented.
+Commands such as `remove-warn` and `warn-list` are present in the codebase but are not yet implemented.
 Additional moderation commands may be added as the project evolves.

 ## Setup